andyalm/consul-rx/README.md

 # ConsulRx
 A set of libraries for interacting with Hashicorp's Consul from .NET.
+These libraries leverage the [Reactive Extensions](https://github.com/Reactive-Extensions/Rx.NET) to allow you to consume Consul values as a stream so your application can react to changes very quickly.

 ## ConsulRx.Configuration
 Provides the ability to add config values into the `Microsoft.Extensions.Configuration` framework from Consul's KV Store and Service Catalog.